Educational toy: Measuring educational effectiveness

+Toys that grow

+Children need toys that will grow with them.
+Buying toys that a child plays with for a few days and throws away means it is not helping with their development.
+Toys need to be engaging and challenge the child as they get older.
+For example if a toddler plays with plastic toy animal's, as they get older they can build a barn out of cardboard and other craft supplies.
+They toys grow with the child, and they further their understanding.

 Marketing

 Toys are big business: the global toy market is estimated at over 80 billion US dollars annually.
 In 2013 the average household in the United Kingdom spent the equivalent of $438 US per child on toys, while US families spent $336 per child.
 In advertising, "educational toys" are sometimes differentiated from "promotional" toys, which are marketed primarily as part of a group of related products (e.g. American Girl dolls, Transformers, Steven Universe toys).
 It is also possible for these categories to overlap (e.g. Star Wars Legos).

+When it comes to toys, advertising plays a huge role.
+In 2025, traditional toys and new media toys are used.
+The media often portrays media toys as crucial for children, targeting the parents.
+However, this marketing style has led to the increase of enrichment videos, computer programs, recorded books, and access to this all at infancy.

+However, some toys support development more than others.
+Good toys do not have to be expensive but will encourage imagination, and improve social-emotional and cognitive skills.

 The term "educational toy" is often applied in toy advertising to promote sales to parents.
 The packaging of many toys includes a table of skills and benefits asserted to be enhanced by use of the product.
 The actual developmental benefit of these, by comparison to a cheaper, simpler or more easily available product, is often unproven.
 In many cases homemade educational toys may be just as effective as expensive purchased ones, as long as developmental issues are understood.